Jean Bartel: Career

 In 1946 she appeared on stage in The Desert Song at the New York City Center for Music and Drama.
 Notably she appeared as the female lead in the Broadway production of George Gershwin's Of Thee I Sing in 1952.

 She sold more Series E bonds in 1943 than any other United States citizen, amounting to over $2.5 million.
 Eighty percent of those bonds were sold to women.

 Bartel worked for many years on Broadway and in television, including starring in her own travel series, It's a Woman's World, as well as performing for seven months in South America.

-She appeared in an episode of The Love Boat in 1984, along with Marian McKnight, Miss America 1957; Nancy Fleming, Miss America 1961; and Vanessa L. Williams, Miss America, 1984.
+She appeared in Perry Mason, S8, E8 "The Case of the Place Called Midnight" as Helga.
+Later she appeared In an episode of The Love Boat in 1984, along with Marian McKnight, Miss America 1957; Nancy Fleming, Miss America 1961; and Vanessa L. Williams, Miss America, 1984.

 Personal life

-Bartel died in Brentwood, California, on March 6, 2011, aged 87.
-The Miss America Organization issued a statement calling her "one of our most beloved Miss Americas."
+Bartel died in the Brentwood neighborhood of Los Angeles, on March 6, 2011, aged 87.
+The Miss America Organization issued a statement calling her "one of our most beloved Miss Americas".
 The Quality of Life award, given out yearly to one Miss America contestant was named after Bartel.